 Here’s the full story

-Everything happened when I’ve got notification (summer 2018) from AngelList about investment opportunity into my startups and side projects.
-Conversation was started like talking to real investors, we have changed the contacts, emails, I did self into and pitched information about startups and projects.
-See the screenshot below, which email I’ve got first after conversation was moved from AngelList to email.
+Everything happened when I got a notification (summer 2018) from AngelList about investment opportunity into my startups and side projects.
+The conversation started in form of a talk to real investors, we exchanged the contacts, emails, I presented self into and pitched information about startups and projects.
+See the screenshot below of the first email I got after the conversation had been moved from AngelList to email.

-What’s funny that they attached some documents and account statement with the huge balance available on their account.
-These documents were looked very impressive.
+What’s funny is that they attached some documents and account statement with a huge balance available on their account.
+These documents looked very impressive.
 Take a look…

-I was impressed about this opportunity, because AngelList and previously I had some good feedback from this source.
-But then, first of all I’ve started to think about this random email, such as: firstname.lastname@example.org.
-In addition, I thought about why they did send me such private documents.
-Then we had a lot of different conversations and request to provide presentation and pitch deck about the product / startup.
-This was fine, I didn’t see any risks there by providing some generic presentation, especially when it available on the web and SlideShare.
+I was excited about this opportunity, because it was AngelList and previously I had heard some good feedback from this source.
+But then, first of all I started to think about this random email, such as: firstname.lastname@example.org.
+In addition, I wondered why they sent me such private documents.
+Then we had a lot of different conversations and they requested to provide a presentation and pitch deck about the product / startup.
+This was fine, I didn’t see any risks there by providing some generic presentation, especially when it is already available on the web and SlideShare.

-Sure, I skipped this offer 🙂 But I was still engagement about this fraud and thoughts what will be next.
-I told that I don’t ready for the loans.
-They asked me about equity and I answered that this can be the best option and lets discuss this opportunity.
-They proposed for 25% stake in the company for $2,000,000.
+Needless to say, I turned down this offer 🙂 But I was still curious about this fraud and what will be next.
+I told that I wasn’t ready for loans.
+They asked me about equity and I answered that this could be the best option and suggested discussing this opportunity.
+They offered me a 25% stake in the company for $2,000,000.
 Sounds like a dream 🙂 The next step was to prepare and send them LOI Letter.
-I knew that to make proper LOI I should spend around $500 – $1000 to lawyer.
+I knew that to make a proper LOI I should spend around $500 – $1000 for lawyer fees.

-Since this fraud scheme was going on for quite a while, I decided to stop this game because didn’t want to spend time anymore.
-So, I answered them that I would like to schedule a video conference call or meet them in the real life.
-These scammers became very angry and started to talk some bulls#^&@t something about we gave you a huge opportunity, you are delaying this deal, bla-bla-bla.
+Since this fraud scheme was going on for quite a while, I decided to stop this game because didn’t want to waste time anymore.
+So, I answered them that I would like to schedule a video conference call or meet them in person.
+These scammers got furious and started to talk some bulls#^&@t something like “ we gave you a huge opportunity, you are delaying this deal, bla-bla-bla”.

-So guys, to avoid risks and optimize your time, just ask about video conference call or meeting face to face.
+So guys, to avoid risks and optimize your time, just ask for a video conference call or meeting face to face.
 Believe me, this will make scammers back off.
 They will immediately stop harassing you.